cepthomas/Nebulua/README.md

     - timer periodic events callback
 - The shared resource that requires synchronization is a singleton `Api`.
 It is protected by a `CRITICAL_SECTION`.
 Thread access to the UI is protected by `InvokeIfRequired()`.
-- Almost all errors are considered fatal as they are usually things the user needs to fix before continuing such as script syntax errors.
-They are logged, written to the CLI, and then the application exits.
 - Lua functions defined in C do not call `luaL_error()`.
 Only call `luaL_error()` in code that is called from the lua side.
 C side needs to handle function returns manually via status codes, error msgs, etc.

+TODO discuss what's in lua module and what's global, and why.
+- script public functions are in `_G` mainly to keep it simpler for the user (no need for Ms).

+## Error model - see lippert doc

+- Almost all errors are considered fatal as they are usually things the user needs to fix before continuing such as script syntax errors.
+They are logged, written to the CLI, and then the application exits.

+// To answer some of Andrew's concerns (from the comments), there are three types of exceptions: Ones you don't know about, ones you know about and can't do anything about, and ones you know about and can do something about.
+// The ones you don't know about you want to let go.
+Its the principal of failing fast--better your app to crash than enter a state where you might end up corrupting your data.
+The crash will tell you about what happened and why, which may help move that exception out of the "ones you don't know about" list.
+// The ones you know about and can't do anything about are exceptions like OutOfMemoryExceptions.
+In extreme cases you might want to handle exceptions like this, but unless you have some pretty remarkable requirements you treat them like the first category--let 'em go.
+Do you have to document these exceptions?
+You'd look pretty foolish documenting OOMs on every single method that new-s up an object.
+// The ones you know about and can do something about are the ones you should be documenting and wrapping.
+//         /// <exception cref="TODO_Exception"></exception>

+//log error causes exit - not warn

+/// <summary>Lua script syntax error.</summary>
+public class ScriptSyntaxException(string message) : Exception(message) { }

+/// <summary>Api error.</summary>
+public class ApiException(string message, string apiError) : Exception(message)
+{
+    public string ApiError { get; init; } = apiError;
+}

+/// <summary>App command line error.</summary>
+public class ApplicationArgumentException(string message) : Exception(message) { }

+>>>>> threads
+/// <summary>Generic exception processor.</summary>
+/// <param name="e"></param>
+/// <returns>(bool fatal, string msg)</returns>
+public static (bool fatal, string msg) ProcessException(Exception e)

-## Files
+## Files - update per notes.ntr

 ```
 Nebulua